Zerrino/woody/README.md

 ## Quick Theory about Packers

 Let's go back to the premises of packers.
-An interesting research paper from 2007 states the following:

-> [!note] "*Revealing Packed Malware*", Wei YAN, Zheng ZHANG, 2007
+An interesting research paper ("*Revealing Packed Malware*", Wei YAN, Zheng ZHANG, 2007) states the following

 > ### The packer problem
 > To evade malicious content detection, malware authors use **packers**, binary tools that instigate code [[obfuscation]].
 By using executable packers, modern malware can completely bypass personal firewalls and antivirus (AV) scanners.
 > [...]